Balsham: Transport

 Balsham is served by two airports: Cambridge Airport and London Stansted which is about 20 miles away.

-Balsham was served briefly by train in the 1840s by on the Newmarket and Chesterford Railway, one of the earliest railway closures in history when the line was diverted to Cambridge.
+Balsham was served briefly by train in the 1840s by on the Newmarket Railway, one of the earliest railway closures in history when the line was diverted to Cambridge.

 Education

 The Meadow Community Primary School on the High Street provides for primary school children aged from 4 to 11.
 The school had 234 pupils in 2016.
 Children from the surrounding villages West Wratting, West Wickham, and Weston Colville also attend the school, travelling there by bus.
 Children of secondary school age travel to nearby Linton Village College.